Are you working to meet or meeting to work?

 - Give your team a break and go audio-only occasionally.
 Zoom fatigue exists.

 - During video meetings, try looking at the camera rather than the screen.
 So often, we are distracted by the appearance of ourselves.
 We look at our image rather than the camera.
 This makes it hard for listeners to feel connected to the speaker.
-People may feel more engaged if they think you are looking at them the same way you would in a board room.
+People may feel more engaged if they think you are looking at them the same way you would in a boardroom.
 It is easy to become distracted by people’s faces, expressions, and fidgeting.
-If you focus on the camera, you won’t become discouraged by your implications of their thoughts and opinions.
+If you focus on the camera, you won’t become discouraged by the implications of their thoughts and opinions.

 - Use the mute button if you’re not speaking to limit background noise.

 - If you are sharing your screen, don’t share your desktop!
 Avoid accidentally broadcasting your embarrassing slacks or personal emails.
 Share individual documents as needed.